Is this chapter for you?

 short name of me.

-If any advanced LiveCode users are reading this chapter, they may notice that in some instances I have the case wrong.
-LiveCode doesn't mind what case you have used, and so when I incorrectly said
+If any of you use advanced LiveCode, you may notice that in some cases, I have the casing wrong.
+LiveCode doesn't mind what casing you have used and so, when I incorrectly said

 clipboarddata instead of

 clipboardData, it didn't matter.
-This isn't unique to LiveCode, but it is common amongst English-like programming languages to not demand that the user gets the case exactly right before the command will work.
+This feature isn't unique to LiveCode, but it is common among near-English programming languages to not demand that the user gets the casing exactly right before the command works.

-If you had dared to try using the calculator buttons, you would have seen a lot of script errors.
-We need to add in the card level handlers to be at the receiving end of the calls that the buttons are making.
-Instead of walking you through typing one line of code at a time, it would probably be quicker to present the lines in one go and explain what each line does.
+If you dared to go ahead and tried using the calculator buttons, you will see a lot of script errors.
+We need to add in the card level handlers to be at the receiving end of the calls that the buttons make.
+Instead of walking you through, typing a line of code at a time, it probably would be quicker to present the lines in one go and explain what each line does.
 As a practice run, here are the lines that we have entered so far:

-On all of the number buttons and the decimal point button, you should have this script:
+On all the number buttons and the decimal point button, you should have this script:

 on mouseup numberPressed the label of me end mouseup

-on mouseUp is triggered when you press and release the left mouse button while on the button,
+The on mouseUp event is triggered when you press and release the left mouse button while on the

-numberPressed will call a card handler named "numberPressed", passing with it the Label that you had set for the button that holds this script.
+numberPressed, passing with it, the label that you had set for the button that holds this script.

 on mouseUp clearPressed end mouseUp

-clearPressed will call a card script named "clearPressed"
+clearPressed event will call a card script named

-The other buttons all work in much the same way - they call a handler of the name used, which we're about to add to the card script.
-The following is the script for the +, -, *, and / buttons, passing the name of the button in question to the card level:
+The other buttons all work the same way; they call a handler of the name used, which we're about to add to the card script.
+This is script for the +, -, *, and / buttons, passing to the card level, the name of the button in question:

 on mouseUp operatorPressed the short name of me end mouseUp